VatsalHirpara/Matching-Prefixes/README.md

 you can use.
 It is not sufficient for your solution to do a linear scan of the list of prefixes.

 #### Sample Data
-input_files/sample_prefixes.txt is a list of prefixes, one per line, that can be used to test your implementation.
+input_files/sample_prefixes.txt contains is a list of 264900 prefixes, one per line, that can be used to test your implementation.
 Please use these in your submission, but keep in mind that your solution should work with any list of prefixes.